MeROS: SysML-based Metamodel for ROS-based Systems: Conclusions and discussion

-System development involves the use of a number of tools organised in toolchains.
+System development involves the use of a~number of tools organised in toolchains.
 The degree of tools interaction varies.
-In software engineering, the aim is to create clear procedures for system development, with an indication of the dependencies between the successive stages of the development process.
+In software engineering, the aim is to create clear procedures for system development, indicating the dependencies between the successive stages of the development process.
 In robotics, there have been many works dedicated to toolchains (SmartMDSD \cite{dennis2016smartmdsd}, RobotML \cite{robotml2}, \cite{dal2022formal}), nowadays the ROS is common middleware (e.g. \cite{wienke2012meta}, BRIDE \cite{bubeck2014bride}, HyperFlex \cite{brugali2016hyperflex}).
 MeROS is part of the toolchain used in the Robot Programming and Machine Perception Team at Warsaw University of Technology (WUT).
-At the forefront of the toolchain stays the modelling of the system with PIM using the EARL language \cite{earl2020}, derived from agent theory \cite{kornuta-bpan-2020, zielinski2010motion,zielinski2017variable}.
-In the intermediate stage, MeROS plays the major role of a PSM.
-Finally, FABRIC \cite{Seredynski-fabric-romoco-2019}, as well as alternative approaches \cite{winiarskimmar2015,figat2020robotic} are used to support code generation.
-Current work concerns deepening the integration of MeROS with the rest of the toolchain.
-The works are centred around two robotic platforms: the Velma service robot \cite{en14206693-grav-comp,Figat:2022:RAS} \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/velma}} (Fig. \Ref{fig:velma}) and the assistive robot Rico \cite{tasker2020,karwowski2021hubero} \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/rico}} (Fig.\ref{fig:rico}).

-Although ROS 1 still dominates among component-based robotic frameworks, one should expect many robotic platforms to migrate to ROS 2 in the future, not to mention the use of ROS 2 in newly developed systems.
-The ROS version change will entail a corresponding adaptation of MeROS, which should not cause significant difficulties.
+Currently, on the base of MeROS, the controllers are specified for the following robotic platforms: \begin{itemize} \item Velma service robot \cite{en14206693-grav-comp,Figat:2022:RAS} \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/velma}} (Fig. \Ref{fig:velma}) (Custom controller based on ROS~1 and Orocos for hardware control and simulation in Gazebo), \item assistive robot Rico \cite{tasker2020,karwowski2021hubero} \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/rico}} (Fig.\ref{fig:rico}) (Extended PAL controller based on ROS~1 and Orocos, recent works with ROS~2 in simulation), \item MiniRyś -- mobile robot with various modes of locomotions \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/minirys}} (Custom controller based on ROS~2 for hardware control and simulation in Gazebo), \item Dobot Magician -- portable, 4-DOF robotic manipulator \footnote{\url{https://www.robotyka.ia.pw.edu.pl/robots/magician}} (Custom controller based on ROS~2 for hardware control). \end{itemize}